benjosephjones07/milestone-project-memory-game/README.md

 ### Media

-* No images or media was used that required acknowlegment or credit attribution.
+* No images or media was used that require acknowlegment or credit attribution.

 ### Acknowledgements